 DISCOVERY’S MODERN SLAVERY STATEMENT

 Discovery, Inc. is a global leader in real life entertainment, serving a passionate audience of superfans around the world with content that inspires, informs and entertains.
-Available in 220 countries and territories and 50 languages, Discovery is a platform innovator, reaching viewers on all screens and services, from linear, free-to-air and pay–TV channels to digital products and streaming services, to social and mobile-first content and formats.
-Discovery’s portfolio of premium brands includes Discovery Channel, HGTV, Food Network, TLC, Investigation Discovery, Travel Channel, MotorTrend, Animal Planet, Science Channel, and the forthcoming multi-platform JV with Chip and Joanna Gaines, Magnolia Network, as well as OWN: Oprah Winfrey Network in the U.S., Play Sports Network in the United Kingdom, Discovery Kids in Latin America, and Eurosport, the leading provider of locally relevant, premium sports and Home of the Olympic Games across Europe.
+Discovery delivers over 8,000 hours of original programming each year and has category leadership across deeply loved content genres around the world.
+Available in 220 countries and territories and nearly 50 languages, Discovery is a platform innovator, reaching viewers on all screens, including TV Everywhere; products such as the GO portfolio of apps; direct-to-consumer streaming services such as discovery+, Food Network Kitchen and MotorTrend OnDemand digital-first and social content from Group Nine Media; a landmark natural history and factual content partnership with the BBC; and a strategic alliance with PGA TOUR to create the international home of golf.
+Discovery’s portfolio of premium brands includes Discovery Channel, HGTV, Food Network, TLC, Investigation Discovery, Travel Channel, MotorTrend, Animal Planet, Science Channel, and the multi-platform JV with Chip and Joanna Gaines, Magnolia Network, as well as OWN: Oprah Winfrey Network in the U.S., Discovery Kids in Latin America, and Eurosport, the leading provider of locally relevant, premium sports and Home of the Olympic Games across Europe.

 Discovery is committed to operate with integrity and high ethical standards in all our business activities.
-We have a Code of Ethics that all Discovery employees, executives, officers and directors must act according to the principles set forth in the Code; this sets out the ethical conduct required of all those who work for the company.
-Also, we have established expectations of ethical business practices with our business partners through the Business Partner Statement of Ethics ensuring that our business partners (including suppliers and anyone who provides products, services or personnel to Discovery) adopt the same high values as we do as a company.
+We have a Code of Ethics that all Discovery employees, executives, officers and directors must adhere to; this sets out the ethical conduct required of all those who work for the company.
+Also, we have established the Business Partner Statement of Ethics ensuring that our business partners (including suppliers and anyone who provides products, services or personnel to Discovery) adopt the same high values and expectations of ethical business practices as we do as a company.
 Under the principles of the Statement of Ethics, our suppliers must adhere to the same high standards that Discovery sets itself in relation to fair and ethical business and employment practices.
 We recognise and respect all labour and employment laws, including health, safety and the environment and those combating improper discrimination, child and forced labour.

 Discovery offers its EthicsPoint hotline to employees, customers, suppliers and members of the general public with a mechanism, including on an anonymous basis (where allowed by law), to report concerns about potential ethical, legal or regulatory violations.
 Discovery will investigate allegations and take appropriate corrective actions.